rsdoiel/antenna/archives/2025/columns_2025.09.md

 **@Dave Winer's Scripting News** (date: 2025-03-04, from: Dave Winer's Scripting News)

 The single most important thing about what Musk is doing is that it is Musk that is doing it.
 Not elected, not accountable to anyone, and the only way we know what he's doing is from the aftermath.
 We play no role in his choices.
-Completely unacceptable.
-Let's get that much straight.
-That's where we start.
-Plus, he would be our last choice if we were in the market for a crazy despot running our country.
+Plus, he would be our last choice if we were in the market for a crazy despot to ruin our country.
 He wasn't born or educated here, and thus has very little idea of who we are and thus what the people he's firing do.

 <br>